microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/sprite-motion-event.md

 ## Student Task #2: Increment Velocity Up and Down

-1. start with example #2 (velocityLR, or your own similar code)
+1. Start with example #2 (velocityLR, or your own similar code)
-2. add additional code to control the up down Y-direction velocities using the controller
+2. Add additional code to control the up down Y-direction velocities using the controller
-3. Challenges:
+3. **Challenges:**
-    - add an "A" button event move the sprite to the center of the game screen.
+    - Add an "A" button event move the sprite to the center of the game screen.
     - Add a "B" button event to stop the sprite (all velocities = 0).

 ## Motion - short dx/dy code method